shsagir/play-area-sync/docs/craft-3-about.md

 6. Further tune Craft to get most out of it

-### Juniors
+### 2. Legacy workflow

-Beginners and web developers with a focus on front-end are likely more comfortable using the legacy SFTP workflow.
+Juniors and web developers with a focus on front-end are likely more comfortable using the backwards-compatible legacy workflow — it's just good ol' SFTP.
 Use this workflow when you are coming from WordPress and not yet familiar to use the Terminal, Git and Composer.
 This is your route:

-#### Junior workflow
+#### 2.1 Legacy workflow steps

 1. [Be ready](/get-ready), have your App and local dev setup
 2. Have an existing Craft 3 project running or [download Craft](craft-3-install-local#toc-1b-download-the-craft-zip-file)